Trauma Therapy Online: Canada-Based Options for Mental Health Support

 Takeaway

-Can you do trauma therapy online?
+Can you do trauma therapy online in Canada?

 Many types of trauma therapy can be effectively delivered through online counselling.
 For example, consider a study which suggests that online CBT can often be as effective as in-person CBT for treating PTSD.